Skip to content

 One of the first questions people ask when they start intermittent fasting is about coffee.
 You’ve committed to your fasting window, your alarm goes off, and the first thing your brain wants is caffeine.
 Can you drink coffee while fasting — or does it break the fast and undo your progress?

 The short answer: black coffee doesn’t break a fast.
 But the longer answer depends on what you’re adding to it, why you’re fasting, and what “breaking the fast” actually means for your specific goals.
-This guide covers everything — black coffee, cream, bulletproof coffee, cold brew, and the biology behind why certain additives disrupt the metabolic state you’re trying to maintain.
+This guide covers everything — black coffee, cream, bulletproof coffee, cold brew, instant, decaf, and the biology behind why certain additives disrupt the metabolic state you’re trying to maintain.

 What “Breaking a Fast” Actually Means